 Local Tour Guides By employing and training local site guides to lead our group holidays, there is a two-fold benefit.
 Firstly, we provide employment opportunities for the local community.
 Just as importantly is the benefit to you, the traveller.
 Your tour guide’s friendship, humour, passion and intimate knowledge of the region will be key factors in making your holiday a success.

 Due to the style of accommodation on our trips it might not always be possible to book you in a single room throughout the trip.
-If you book a single supplement it will not apply to nights in homestays.
+If you book a single supplement it will not apply to nights on the overnight trains, homestays, Longhouses, village huts, mountain huts, rainforest lodges ,on hill tribe treks, on boats, Camp 5 in Sarawak, Iban Longhouse, ryokan’s and on the Kokoda Track.
 If you are unsure of where a single supplement will apply please check with your travel agent before booking.

 The information provided here is given in good faith and has been compiled with all reasonable care.
 However, things change and some of the information may become out of date.
 Please ensure that you have the most up-to-date information for your trip.
 We recommend that you check the trip notes for your tour around one month before departure.
 If you have any queries, please contact your travel agent or our staff in Australia.
 We are here to help you!